skulia15/Software-Architecture-Notes/README.md

     * The high-level components should be the one defining logic and enforcing change
     * High-level components depending on low-level components decreases the capability of the highlevel components
     * Dependency inversion is the very heart of framework design and loosely coupled design

+# F-22 Summary and Conclusion
+Systems in general work poorly or not at all

+Murphy’s Law: If anything can go wrong, it will

+Parkinson’s Law: Work expands so as to fill the time available for its completion

+Peter Principle: In a hierarchy every employee tends to rise to his level of incompetence ... in time every post tends to be occupied by an employee who is incompetent to carry out its duties ...
+Work is accomplished by those employees who have not yet reached their level of incompetence

+Bikeshedding: Futile investment of time and energy in discussion of marginal technical issues
+* Procrastination

+Yak shaving is programming lingo for the seemingly endless series of small tasks that have to be completed before the next step in a project can move forward.

+# Quizes
+Hvert af eftirfarandi mynstrum fyrir lotustöðu (e. session state) gera clustering erfitt?
+* X A) Server Session State

+* B) Client Session State
+* C) Database Session State
+* D) Application Session State